chiragbharadwaj/ro/spec/README.md

   | EXPRARG
   | EXPRARG , NON-EMPTY-EXPRARGS

-# A standalone argument is an expression, with or without type annotations.
+# A standalone argument is an expression, with or without special type annotations.
 EXPRARG ::=
   | EXPR
   | EXPR : TYPE